AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ### Compliance dashboard

-**Adobe Learning Manager** offers compliance dashboard to all admins and managers.
-Admins can create a compliance dashboard and share it with managers.
-Managers will be able to view the newly shared dashboard on their instance and cans easily track compliance of their team members for a particular training.
-Compliance dashboard allows admins to categorize custom compliance courses into specific categories  (for example, Sales, Marketing, and Legal).
+**Adobe Learning Manager** offers compliance dashboard to all administrators and managers.
+Administrators can create a compliance dashboard and share it with managers.
+Managers will be able to view the newly shared dashboard on their app and can easily track compliance of their team members for a particular training.
+Compliance dashboard allows administrators to categorize custom compliance courses into specific categories  (for example, Sales, Marketing, and Legal).
 Custom compliance categories are powered by catalog labels.

 ![](assets/compliance-dashboard-admin.png)

-_Compliance dashboard admin_
+_Compliance dashboard-Administrator view_

-Admins can also check the compliance status for each manager's team by selecting **[!UICONTROL Go to Compliance dashboard]**.
-An Admins can share a set of training courses with managers individually or with a group.
+Administrators can also check the compliance status for each manager's team by selecting **[!UICONTROL Go to Compliance dashboard]**.
+Administrators can share a set of training courses with managers individually or with a group.
 This helps manager to easily track the compliance of their teammates for the specified training.

 #### Admin workflow